bugcrowd/templates/submissions/description/insecure_os_firmware/command_injection/template.md

 ## Steps to Reproduce

-1. Enable a HTTP interception proxy, such as Burp Suite or OWASP ZAP
 1. Start {{application}} on the operating system and navigate to {{url}}
+1. Observe that the OS firmware is insecure by {{action}}
-1. Input the following payload into {{parameter}} and observe that the application binary is vulnerable to command injection:
+1. Input the following payload into {{parameter}} to perform command injection:

 {{Payload}}